 For 2009, XM Satellite Radio is now standard on all models.
 And several new option packages, which according to Pontiac were inspired by consumer demand, make it easier to upgrade and personalize the G6.
 As before OnStar, side airbags and anti-lock brakes are standard equipment on all G6's.

-We find the G6 GT models have good road manners even when driven hard, benefits of the long wheelbase and European-designed architecture.
+We've found the G6 GT and GXP models to have good road manners, even when driven hard, thanks to their long wheelbase and European-designed architecture.
 This is based on test drives of the G6 GT sedan, GT Convertible, and GXP coupe.

 The price point makes the Pontiac G6 a popular choice as a mid-size sedan and we've found it roomy and plush with excellent overall function.
 The coupe is comfortable and sporty.
 And for a real open-top experience, the convertible features one of the longest retractable hardtop roofs in production.

 The G6 offers some interesting features.
 It can be started remotely from the comfort of your home by pressing a button on the key fob, a luxury on bitter cold winter mornings or sweltering summer afternoons.
 The G6 was designed to offer a strong value among midsize cars, and we think it's an alternative worth considering.

 The Pontiac G6 models are attractive cars.
 They have the smooth styling of the latest-generation Pontiacs, sharing cues with the Solstice roadster and other models and sort of a Lexus/Toyota look from the rear.
 The G6 offers clean, uncluttered lines that are quite pleasing.